Holiday Gems - Non Package Terms and Conditions

 The flight routings used in connection with some our flights may be based on special fares which do not necessarily take the most direct route.
 Some itineraries require a change of aircraft on route.
 A flight that is described as direct is one where there is no need to change aircraft during the journey.
 However stops may be made en route for re-fuelling or to let passengers on and/or off.
 Details of any stops will be given on your itinerary.
 However, should you require this information at an earlier stage, please check with your travel advisor at the time of booking.

 16. FLIGHT CHANGES

 Unfortunately, airlines may occasionally change the type of aircraft on a particular flight without advance warning.
 Flight timings and days of operation are subject to change and we will advise you of any significant change as soon as we are informed by the airline.
 Minor timing changes will be shown on the flight tickets, which you should check carefully when received.
 It is possible that flight times may be changed even after tickets have been despatched.
 We will contact you as soon as possible if this occurs.

 We are not always in a position to confirm the airline, aircraft type and airport of destination.
 When this information is provided at the time of booking or subsequently, it is subject to change.
-Any such change will not entitle you to cancel or change to other Arrangements without paying normal cancellation charges.

 We cannot be held responsible for airline re-scheduling/re-routing flights via other airport/destinations following your confirmation of booking.
 Unfortunately, airlines who re-route flights are not obligated to make a refund or reduction of any kind should a change to your original itinerary take place.